Evolution and Inheritance Knowledge Organiser

 Dear Parents, Carers and Children,

 We have already made an exciting and energetic start to the year in Oak Class.
 The children have settled well; they are already settling into their learning and routines.
 I am looking forward to the year with a new class, and I hope that it will be a very successful one for all of the children in my care.
 I have already been informed by many of them that they are eager to start their learning and get creative over, what they hope will be a very arty and technology based year!
 I am very impressed with the children’s attitude and aspirations and I hope this continues all through the year the year.
 They have been a real pleasure to teach, and I look forward to teaching them for the rest of the year.

 Year 6 is a very important year for the children.
 It is a year that is like no other in the school.
 The children, for the first time will be the oldest, and therefore will be given more responsibilities for their learning as well as different roles around the school – for instance being ‘buddies’ with the new children in Apple Class.
 They also have the opportunity to participate in the Hooke Court Residential trip from May 2Oth to 22nd – highly recommended!

-Level of Work: The children will be following the national curriculum schemes for year 5 and 6; this will be differentiated to ensure that all children find their learning stimulating and challenging and supportive at their own individual level.
+Level of Work: The children will be following the national curriculum scheme for year 5 and 6; this will be differentiated to ensure that all children find their learning stimulating and challenging and supportive at their own individual level.
+The children will be taught in year groups for Maths.
+Read Focus (reading comprehension), spelling, PSHE, RE and music.

 Seating arrangements: The children will be sat in different table groups depending on the task set, to ensure active learning.
 There will be opportunities for the children to choose their own seats when working in mixed ability groups.